Welcome to 4-H – we are so glad you’re here!

 - Choose Projects that your youth are interested in through 4HOnline.
 When you choose these projects you will then be added to the project email lists, so this is a very important task to do in order to stay in the loop with some of the different projects!

 - Check out resources (literature) through the Jackson County Extension Office by contacting the 4-H Program Coordinator.

-- Read our quarterly newsletter, the 4-H Flyer, and latest bi-weekly email to get caught up on all things 4-H in Jackson County!
+- Read our newsletter to get caught up on all things 4-H in Jackson County!

 - Remember important deadlines.